GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   The reference can be through a class literal, a field access, or a method invocation.
-  Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
+  Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or similar errors and exceptions.

   - Sub-type: **Linkage conflict**
   - Sub-type: **Missing class error**
   - Sub-type: **Static linkage error**: A linkage error caused by a direct code